-Because responsible treatment of these topics requires a multidisciplinary perspective, more than one dozen invited participants are drawn from the natural sciences, social sciences, and the humanities, as well as from medicine, law, business administration, and engineering.
-In 2011–2012, the workshop benefitted from presentations by a number of guest experts, including a former executive director of the United Nations World Food Programme, a leading academic authority on food price spikes and social unrest, and a specialist on the extension of center-pivot irrigation systems into Africa.
+Because responsible treatment of these topics requires a multidisciplinary perspective, more than one dozen invited participants are drawn from the natural sciences, social sciences, and humanities, as well as from medicine, law, business administration, and engineering.
+In 2012–2013, the workshop benefited from presentations by a number of guest experts, including a former executive director of the United Nations World Food Programme, a leading academic authority on food price spikes and social unrest, and a specialist on the extension of center-pivot irrigation systems into Africa.
 In addition, a Harvard-based research team investigating sustainable farming system innovations presented a preliminary version of their findings to the workshop.

-The workshop meets up to eight times during the academic year over dinner at the Harvard Faculty Club.
+The workshop meets up to eight times during the academic year over dinner.
 At the conclusion of the series, the group assesses its progress and considers plans for future work.

 Workshop conveners are Robert Paarlberg, Betty Freyhof Johnson Class of 1944 Professor of Political Science at Wellesley College and associate at the Weatherhead Center for International Affairs; John Briscoe, professor of the practice of environmental health, Harvard School of Public Health, and Gordon McKay Professor of the Practice of Environmental Health, School for Engineering and Applied Sciences; and Missy Holbrook, professor of biology and Charles Bullard Professor of Forestry, Department of Organismic and Evolutionary Biology.
 The workshop is co-sponsored by the Weatherhead Center for International Affairs and the Sustainability Science Program of Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government.